baileys2/Portfolio/README.md

 * Implement chaining instead of linear probing in https://github.com/MiamiOH-CSE274/05_Hashing_Lab
 * Consult with Dr. Brinkman on an alternative project

+I choose to do the Linked List Lab for the implementation of a List.
+Here is a link to my repository on github which includes the source code: https://github.com/kojsmn/04_Linked_List_Lab/tree/kojsmn

 7 - Create an implementation of a Binary Search Tree
 ----